fuzzballb/UdacityRFlearningProject1/README.md

             action = agent.act(state, eps)
 ```

 4. The agent returns an action given the state as per current policy.
-The state is passed to the local qnetwork and this retuns all action values.
+The state is passed to the local qnetwork and this returns all action values.
 The sum of all these values is one.
 Then depending of epsilon (exploitation vs exploration) ether the highest action value is taken, or a random value.
 In the beginning all values return 0, because there is no reward to give.

    *Dqn_agent.py*